openyurtio/openyurt/docs/proposals/20220307-nodepool-governance-capability.md

 #### H/A Consideration

-Consider that when the pool-coordinator fails, each component can be fully rolled back.
+Consider that when the yurt-coordinator fails, each component can be fully rolled back.
-Therefore, in order to save resources, only one pool-coordinator instance is deployed in each NodePool.
+Therefore, in order to save resources, only one yurt-coordinator instance is deployed in each NodePool.